Carver County & Minnesota Food Assistance

-Food Shelves in Carver County provide food and basic needs to individuals and families living on little.
+Food Shelves in and near Carver County provide food and basic needs to individuals and families living on little.
 Food shelves must serve everyone on their first visit, but they may refer you to a food shelf closer to where you live after the first visit.
-If it’s more convenient for you to use a certain location, you are encouraged to talk to food shelf volunteers.
+If it’s more convenient for you to use a certain location, you are encouraged to talk to food shelf staff or volunteers.
 Following is a list of organizations that partner with families in Carver County.
-Hours vary by organization.
+Hours vary by organization and are listed here.

 - Location: 1600 Bavaria Road, Chaska